-We maintain regular contact with families and do everything we can to ensure residents stay in touch with those closest to them.
-We also offer virtual show arounds to those considering our home.
+We maintain regular contact with families and do everything we can to ensure residents have regular contact with those closest to them.
+We also offer virtual show rounds to those considering our home.

 To start your enquiry, click 'Make Enquiry' and call us or complete an enquiry form.
 We’ll take your details and you’ll be able to speak to a senior member of our care team and request a brochure.

 While we cannot currently invite you in for a visit, a member of our team can offer you a virtual show round, a video call or a FaceTime appointment, where you can speak to them one-on-one see the home and any rooms that are available.

 If you wish to take your enquiry further, an assessment will take place to make sure we can meet you or your loved one’s care needs.
 This will be arranged in a safe way by the senior care management team at our home and may be conducted virtually or at a safe social distance with the staff member wearing the required PPE.

 Keeping residents safe is our absolute priority.
 This means limiting the potential for cross-infection by supporting you or your loved one to live separately from other residents for the first two weeks of moving.

 We’ll put together a comprehensive welcome programme designed entirely around you or your loved one.
 We’ll use this time to get to know each other and, most importantly, ensure there are plenty of opportunities to maintain regular contact with family and friends using the latest video call technology.
 After these first two weeks, we’ll introduce you or your loved one to the rest of the home, our friendly team and fellow residents.
 You can rest assured for these first two weeks that we’ll be here to support you or your loved one every step of the way.

 Like any other infectious disease, Covid-19 can be prevented from spreading with the right training, equipment and infection control measures.